BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Our last major stops were Mercado Benito Juárez, where we tried grasshoppers and tejate, and more mezcal, and Mercado 20 de Noviembre, where we stopped at Smoke Alley for some grilled meat.

-12. Learn How to Cook Oaxacan cuisine
+12. Learn How to Cook Oaxacan Cuisine

 a bowl of ceviche with a slice of avocado

-I did the Flavors of Oaxaca Cooking Class with Casa Crespo.
+Flavors of Oaxaca Cooking Class

 13. Stroll Through 20 de Noviembre Market